 All US chapters, regardless of the amount of their gross receipts (income), will submit one of the Form 990 variations (990, 990EZ or 990-N e-postcard).
 Chapters that fail to file for 3 consecutive years will automatically lose their tax-exempt status.

-To aid chapters in preparing for filing IRS 990 please review:
+To aid chapters in preparing for filing IRS 990, please sign in to the All Chapter Officers workgroup to review:

 If you are currently a U.S. chapter, you will need:

 - To file one of variations of the Federal IRS form 990 by 15 November.

 - The Chapter Employer Identification (EIN) # - available by logging in to the Chapter Management System portion of the website and clicking on "Chapter Federal ID Number" in the Important Links section.